emartech/pgarchive/Manual.md

 2016-04-04T16:31:30Z
 ```

-Snapshots can be created on demand.
-However note that some time needs to pass (and there needs to be some activity in the upstream DB) to create a new snapshot:
+Snapshots can be created and deleted on demand with the `snapshot create` and `snapshot delete` commands.
+Due to the naming policy some time needs to pass (and there needs to be some activity in the upstream DB) to create a new snapshot:

 ```
 $ pgarchive snapshot create